SA1010119/Coding/Coding_Challenges_#3_(lists) /Challenge_1:/README.md

-# Creat a Grocery List and Add Items
+# Grocery List

+# This program creates a grocery list, adds new items to it, and prints the updated list.
-1. Create a list called grocery_list with the following items: 'apples', 'bread', 'milk', and 'eggs'.
+1. Create a list called `grocery_list` with initial items.
-2. Add two more items to the list: 'cheese' and 'tomatoes'.
+2. Add two more items using the `.append()` method.
 3. Print the updated list.